It’s 2023, and the Vancouver to Seattle train is back in action.

 When travelling by train, there are no worries about driving through the border.
 You can sit back, relax, and take in the scenery.

 The Amtrak Cascades train route offers some of the most breathtaking views of the Pacific Northwest.
 As you travel down the coast, you’ll see:

 - Lovely ocean views.

-This is definitely preferable to the rather drab drive down the I-5, which has little to offer besides fast-food restaurants and motels.
+This is preferable to the drab drive down the I-5, which has little to offer besides fast-food restaurants and motels.

-Admittedly, the train can’t compete with the scenery of the Vancouver to Seattle Seaplane, though this is naturally a luxury option at several times the price.
+Admittedly, the Amtrak Cascades can’t compete with the scenery of the Vancouver to Seattle Seaplane, though this is naturally a luxury option at several times the price.

-Should I Take a Train from Vancouver to Seattle?
+Should I Take the Train from Vancouver to Seattle?

 Assuming you’re not willing to spring for the seaplane, the Amtrak Cascades is the travel option that offers the best mix of speed, comfort, convenience, and affordability.

-Both the train and tbus offer a convenient way to travel between the two cities.
-However, if you are looking for a comfortable and scenic ride with the least border hassle, the train is the best option for you.
+The train and bus offer a convenient way to travel between the cities.
+However, the train is the best option if you are looking for a comfortable and scenic ride with the least border hassle.

-You can simply sit back, relax, and take in the scenery while the train makes its way to Seattle.
-Plus, the train offers amenities such as Wi-Fi and food service to take your journey to the next level.
+You can sit back, relax, and take in the scenery while the train makes its way to Seattle.
+Plus, you’ll have access to amenities such as Wi-Fi and food service to take your journey to the next level.